sudemswargiary/HOSPITAL-PATIENT-RECORD-MANAGEMENT-SYSTEM/README.md

 ## ⚙️ Features

 1. ➕ **Add New Patient**
-   - Stores patient details: name, guardian, age, and disease.
+   - Stores patient details: name, guardian, age,contact ,address and disease.
    - Automatically assigns a room number.

 2. 🔍 **Show Patient Details by Name**
-   - Displays complete details of a patient using their ID (1–5).
+   - Displays complete details of a patient using their name .

 3. 📋 **Show All Patients**
    - Lists all patients currently stored in the system.